-- Build a ground-team, by establishing a leaders education program that helps key city officials and business leaders develop a strong knowledge base on international business and trade, including and especially trade flows, FDI, geopolitical influences, economics and investment.
-This could include a speaker and workshop series. - Select and engage the best of the area's leaders to become part of an investment promotion team that can champion the area's advantages and value propositions their role would be to help host inbound investors and assist in 'closing the deal' with new business. - Levering partners is a key facet for any organization or agency.
+- Leaders Development Program establishing a local leaders education program can help build a knowledgeable ground team of city officials and business leaders.
+Round table sessions, workshops and a speaker series can develop a strong knowledge base on international business and trade, including and especially trade flows, FDI, geopolitical influences, economics and investment. - A Host Team of Leaders and Validators Select and engage the best of the area's leaders to become part of an investment promotion team that can champion the area's advantages and value propositions - their role would be to help host inbound investors and assist in 'closing the deal' with new business. - Levering Strategic Partners is a key facet for any organization or agency.
 This is especially true in economic development and investment promotion when resources are limited.
-Levering partnerships to amplify messaging is an effective tactic for smaller agencies that don't have large travel budgets.
-Establish a purposeful partnership program with key intermediaries and investment attraction partners from public sector agencies like Invest BC and Invest in Canada, as well as private sector representatives that can support Nanaimo's objectives and amplify the city's value proposition narratives.
+Levering partnerships to amplify messaging is an effective tactic for smaller agencies that don't have large travel/event budgets.
+Establishing a purposeful partnership program with key intermediaries and investment attraction partners from public sector agencies like Invest BC and Invest in Canada, as well as private sector representatives that can support Nanaimo's objectives, will amplify the city's value proposition narratives driving traffic into the sales funnel.